john9francis/radiation-modeling/finishing_up.md

 - [ ] clean up the github repo
 - [ ] After all that the next step would be to set up some analysis runs with ui commands.

-- 1/8 6:23 am trying to find and post the first med linac code video UPDATE: Edited about half of the med_linac v010 video, and optimized this new release of med_linac so that it sends vectors and matrices to the primaryGenAction instead of physical volumes.
+- 1/8 6:23 am 1 hr trying to find and post the first med linac code video UPDATE: Edited about half of the med_linac v010 video, and optimized this new release of med_linac so that it sends vectors and matrices to the primaryGenAction instead of physical volumes.